sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

 ## How do I assert assumptions?

-Navigating around your app or site can already give you a lot of confidence critical infrastructure is working correctly.
+Navigating around your app or site can already give you a lot of confidence your critical business processes are working correctly.
 However, many times you want to assert specific values on a page.

-- After login in, you want the users name to be displayed.
+- After login, you want the user name to be displayed.
 - On a dashboard, you want certain panels to be visible and filled with data.
 - Submitting a form should return a specific value.